colorimgugr/spectral_visualizer_front/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser to see it.

 ### 🚀 Publish the Website Online (Deployment)

 This project is hosted online using **Vercel**, a platform that makes it easy to publish websites.
 When you **push your code to GitHub**, Vercel automatically deploys (publishes) the latest version of the site online.

 You can check it here: [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/colorimgs-projects/multispectral-visualizer)

-In the tab `Deployments`, you can find all the commits done.
+In the "Deployments" tab, you can find all the commits made.

 > 💡 **How it works:**
 > Every time you **make changes**, **commit**, and **push** to GitHub, Vercel will: